downplay/jarl-react/README.md

 And to some extent the [Autoroute](http://www.davidhayden.me/blog/autoroute-custom-patterns-and-route-regeneration-in-orchard-1.4) feature of Orchard CMS, which I was a contributor to many moons ago ;)

-Recommended browser history abstractions by `history`: https://github.com/ReactTraining/history
+Recommended browser history abstraction, `history` by ReactTraining: https://github.com/ReactTraining/history

 ## Copyright